johanneszab/TumblThree/README.md

   * del -- remove blog from queuelist
   * shift-del -- remove blog from blogmanager.
   * ctrl-shift-g -- manually trigger the garbage collection

-* Saved Settings

-  * Application settings are stored in _C:\\Users\\Username\\AppData\\Local\\TumblThree\\_.
-  * You can use the _portable mode_ (settings->general) to stores the application settings in the same folder as the executable.
-  * For each blog there is also an index file in the download location (default: in the _.\\Blogs\\_ folder relative to the executable) named after the _blogname_.tumblr.
-Here are blog relative information stored like what files have been downloaded, the url of the blog and when it was added.
-This allows you to move your downloaded files (photos, videos, audio files) to a different location without interfering with the backup process.

 ## Getting Started: